Student In-Year Admissions

-During this first day the new student will not have any classroom lessons, they will be supervised by one of our support staff who has been trained in looking after new students during their Induction Day.
+During this first day the new student will not have any classroom lessons in the morning, they will be supervised by one of our support staff who has been trained in looking after new students during their Induction Day.

-Tours are arranged to show the new student around the key places on site, such as where the Café is, where the toilets are, classrooms on their timetable, the HUB (Pastoral area with the Pastoral Assistants and Heads of House), Medical Room, the playground and such like.
+Tours are arranged to show the new student around the key places on site, such as the location of the restaurant and cafe, where the toilets are, classrooms on their timetable, the HUB (Pastoral area with the Pastoral Assistants and Heads of House), Medical Room, the playground and such like.
 We do provide a map but it is nice to have a tour round as well.

 First day of Lessons